simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified docstring line is section line, this function returns True.
+  - If a specified docstring line is a section line, this function returns True.

 ## `_is_skip_target_line` function docstring